Fernando Alonso training regime 'worthy of an Olympic athlete'

 Alonso's training was "a focused physical preparation worthy of the best Olympic athlete", said Ferrari.

-"Fernando has maximised the time available and tackled the task with great dedication," the Italian team added on
+"Fernando has maximised the time available and tackled the task with great dedication," the Italian team added on their official website.

 Massa's best time of one minute 17.879 seconds was recorded on the last of the Brazilian's three days of testing in Jerez, with Ferrari development driver Pedro De la Rosa taking over for the other day.